 - If you store this medicine at home, keep it at room temperature, away from heat, moisture, and direct light.
 Do not freeze.
 Keep the solution in the box and wrapper until you are ready to use it.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor about all other medicines you are using.
-Icodextrin might remove some medicines from your body, so your doctor might need to change your dose of other medicines.
-Do not change the dose of any of your other medicines unless your doctor tells you to.
+- Icodextrin might remove other medicines from your body, so your doctor might need to change your dose of the other medicines.
+However, do not change any doses unless your doctor tells you to.

 Warnings While Using This Medicine

-- If you measure your blood sugar levels, this solution may cause false high blood sugar readings for some kinds of monitors and test strips.
+- This solution may cause false high blood sugar readings for some monitors and test strips.
 You must use only a glucose-specific monitor and test strips.
-Ask your doctor or nurse to help you choose the right monitor and test strips.
-Your caregiver may suggest you carry a wallet card explaining your need for a specific kind of monitor and test strips.
+Your doctor should help you choose the right monitor and test strips.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.